Introduction

 - Built by the team behind Pydantic (the validation layer of the OpenAI SDK, the Anthropic SDK, LangChain, LlamaIndex, AutoGPT, Transformers, CrewAI, Instructor and many more)

-- Model-agnostic — currently OpenAI, Gemini, and Groq are supported, Anthropic is coming soon.
+- Model-agnostic — currently OpenAI, Gemini, Anthropic, and Groq are supported, Anthropic is coming soon.
 And there is a simple interface to implement support for other models.

 - Type-safe